Film photography has seen a major resurgence since 2015, and that’s for some really good reasons.

 Whether Film Photography is worth it for photographers in 2023 comes down to three questions: Do you value slowing down and making images with your hands?
 Does you need consistent, sharp, and regular images?
 And can you tolerate the risk of losing photographs?

 These are the three main benefits and drawbacks of film photography, that I’ll get into in the next sections since there’s no simple, one-line answer.
 When you’re looking at making money out of photography, it no longer becomes about having fun and enjoying the medium.
 Hobbyists are usually the only ones who get the luxury of shooting what they want to shoot.

 I’ve also omitted film colors and the appearance of grain over noise, because the reality is, if you want this look, you can get it with digital cameras.
 Many professional photographers, services, and bloggers have developed their own professional presets that effectively mimic film.
-And yes, that includes Aerochrome, and Lomo Purple.
-If the look of film is the main reason that you want to shoot it, then these presets might be a good, cheaper, place to start.

 Do you value slowing down and creating images with your hands?